 However, identifying symptoms is a clear warning sign.
 Just because you’re experiencing some of this doesn’t necessarily mean that you have prostate cancer.
 You must just be aware.
 A lot of older men might experience very similar symptoms due to prostate enlargement, which is a non-cancerous condition.

 Prostate cancer is also sneaky because it has the ability to spread to other areas of the body.
-It can move to the back, hip or pelvic floor which can cause quite a lot of pain.
+It can move to the back, hip, or pelvic floor which can cause quite a lot of pain.
 Moreover, the spread of the disease might also trigger erectile dysfunction, blood in the urine or semen, and unexplained weight loss.

 Bear in mind that identifying symptoms such as urinary problems doesn’t necessarily mean you have cancer.
 SO don’t start panicking!
-Prostatitis or BPH (Benign Prostatic Hypertrophy, also known as enlargement of the prostate) are benign diseases.
+Prostatitis and BPH (Benign Prostatic Hypertrophy, also known as enlargement of the prostate) are benign diseases.
 But they can cause similar symptoms and are very common.

 Perhaps you have noticed that you are struggling to get an erection?
 Once again, this does not mean that you have prostate cancer.
 There are many other health factors to consider like diabetes, smoking, cardiovascular disease, or simply getting older.
 Life happens, and we need to accept the aging process at some point.